 There is a lot of make-believe in the Philippines.
-I spoke with a girl once that strongly believed that after having unprotected sex, you just take a shower and wash your vagina, you can’t get pregnant.
+I spoke with a girl once who strongly believed that after having unprotected sex, you just take a shower and wash your vagina, and you can’t get pregnant.
 Needless to say, she had children.
 Just a matter of a bad wash I guess.

 Most girls do not use birth control, for the church does not approve.
-Condoms are free obtainable in the barangay health clinic for Filipinos and you can buy them in any grocery store or pharmacy and even at HandyMan hardware store.
+Condoms are free and obtainable in the barangay health clinic for Filipinos and you can buy them in any grocery store or pharmacy and even at HandyMan hardware store.
 Mostly Asian brands, Durex is available at some shops, or you can order them on Lazada.
 Please note that the Asian brands may be too tight or small for Western penis sizes.

 What to do when you picked up a sexually transmitted disease in Puerto Galera?